iamoscarliang/ds-algorithm-note/README.md

 ```

 ## :deciduous_tree: BinarySearchTree
-BinarySearchTree is a hierarchical data structure in which each node has at most two children, the left child and the right child.
+BinarySearchTree is a hierarchical data structure in which each node has at most two children, a left child and a right child, where left child's values less than the parent node and the right child's values greater than the parent node.

 ```java
 public class Node<T> {